 Womaniser Nelson “Nelly” Rowe’s (Lennie James) life is turned upside down when his estranged daughter, Jody, goes missing, and he is initially suspected of being involved.
 Drawn into searching for the teenager, Nelly discovers the worst aspects of society as his search takes him into the world of brothels and online paedophilia.
 Stephen Graham plays Fabio “Melon” Melonzola, Nelly’s best friend.
 Nelly leans on the computer skills and difficult past to help him track down Jody.
 The show will return for a second series in April.

-Watch Save Me on NOW TV.
-Save Me Too stars on 1 April.
+Stream Save Me and Save Me Too on NOW.

 Little Boy Blue